ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/amazon-reviews.md

 LIMIT 10;
 ```

-Notice the query has to process all 151M rows, and it takes about 17 seconds:
+Notice the query has to process all 151M rows, but takes less than one second!

 ```response
 ┌─product_title────────────────────────────────────────────────────────────────────────────┬─review_headline───────────────────────────────────────────────────────┐